harrymkt/zluinav/content/docs/search.md

 {% details(summary="Setup Pagefind") %}
 #### Setup Pagefind
 Do the following to get up and run Pagefind.
 We'll asume you have Python installed:
 1. Install Pagefind extended version.
-You can do this by this command up to the root of this repository. `pip install -r requirements.txt`
+You can do this by this command. `pip install -r pagefind[extended]`
 2. Set the search format in the `searching` object.
 3. Build the site. `zola build`
 4. Generate the search index.
 Make sure to replace outputdir with the directory where your built files live. `python -m pagefind --site outputdir`